-- For the optional dry salsa: Combine the optional parsley, green onions, sumac, and salt, and set aside for serving.
+For the dry salsa: Combine parsley, green onions, sumac, and 1/4 teaspoon salt, and set aside.

-- Combine the ground beef with the cilantro, green onions, salt, and pepper.
+Combine the ground beef with the cilantro, green onions, kosher salt, and black pepper.
 Mix everything just until it comes together.
 Do not over-mix or your kebabs will be tough and rubbery.

-- Serve the kebabs on samoon (or your bread of choice), optionally topping each with a heaping teaspoon of the salsa, and a couple slices of tomato and cucumber.
+Serve the kebabs on samoon (or your bread of choice), topping each with a heaping teaspoon of the salsa, and a couple slices of tomato and cucumber.

 * For grocery shopping purposes, this normally comes out to about 1 bunch cilantro and 1 bunch green onions (with the onion bunch split between the two components of the dish).

 ** Kebabs are most often served medium-well or well, but you can serve yours medium rare if that's what you prefer.